Last updated on December 2nd, 2023 at 11:34 pm

 Can I mix breastmilk and formula?

-When using the best bottles for breastfed babies you can mix them up during the day, but never in the same bottle.
+When using the best bottles for breastfed babies, you can mix them up during the day, but never in the same bottle.
 Breastmilk should always be kept separate so that the babies can drink every drop while formula, you can let slide a bit if they don’t finish.
-BUT if you mixed them up, how can I tell how much liquid gold is left?
+If you mix them up, how can I tell how much liquid gold is left?

 How do I get my breastfed baby to take a bottle?